Schedule Annual Maintenance

 Wall anchors are generally the more economical solution to repairing a retaining wall.
 However, in some cases, wall anchor installation is not a possibility, and helical anchor installation must be considered.
 This includes situations where rocky soil is an issue, or when space restrictions make auguring a hole beyond the retaining wall an impractical solution.
 Our foundation repair specialists will be able to advise you on the most appropriate solution for you.

-At American Waterworks, we provide warrantied solutions for retaining wall repair throughout Minnesota, Iowa, and Wisconsin.
+At American Waterworks, we provide warrantied solutions for retaining wall repair throughout Minnesota, North Dakota, Iowa, and Wisconsin.
 For homeowners interested in learning more about their unique problem, we offer free, written retaining wall repair quotes at no obligation.

 our service area